BenLand100/oscdeeppy/README.md

   These are used to correct for color and sensitivity of the optical system, due to sensor variation, vignetting, dust, etc.

+## To obtain:
-To obtain: a true-to-life image of deep space objects as if they were brighter or we had better vision to see them with.
+A true-to-life image of deep space objects as if they were brighter or we had better vision to see them with.

-Contains Python(+Numpy+Scipy) implementations of:
+## Contains Python(+Numpy+Scipy) implementations of:
 * Debayering - but be warned, I guessed at how this works and need to research more
 * Simple and Winsorized stacking - RAM efficient & multiprocessing
 * Star and constellation (triangles of stars) identification